arianacx/aseprite-errors/README.md

 Compile Aseprite with the version of Skia that your device indicates, in this case, x86.
 Do not forget to check [this step](#error-3) is fulfilled.

 ## Farewell
 I hope this quick guide was useful, it is mainly meant for users who have never compiled any program before.
+If any issue was not mentioned, make sure to read Aseprite's [closed issues](https://github.com/aseprite/aseprite/issues) as some might not be included here to avoid unecessary repetition.